maitreya-v/PoggingPoggers/README.md

 The cafe, Ettarra Coffee, aims to enhance its operations, decision-making, and customer engagement strategies by leveraging data analytics and AI.
 To achieve this, the following steps have been taken:

 1. Customer Reviews and Competitor Analysis:
-   - Web scraping techniques have been employed to extract user reviews from platforms like Zomato and Swiggy for Ettarra Coffee and its competitors.
+   - Web Scraping is employed using Selenium to extract user reviews from marketplaces like Zomato and Swiggy for Ettarra Coffee and its competitors.
    - The reviews have been analyzed to understand the strengths and weaknesses of Ettarra Coffee and its competitors.
-For instance, the analysis revealed that Ettarra Coffee's strength lies in its staff and service, while areas for improvement include ambiance and pricing.
+For instance, the analysis revealed that Ettarra Coffee's strength lies in its staff and service.
    - Competitor data has been compared and contrasted to identify strategic opportunities.
 For example, it was found that a nearby cafe excels in ambiance, which could be a potential area for Ettarra Coffee to focus on improving.

 2. Market Basket Analysis:
    - Transaction data has been analyzed to identify patterns in customer purchasing behavior and associations between products.
-   - This analysis has provided insights into popular menu combinations and opportunities for optimizing menu offerings.
-For instance, it was discovered that customers who order coffee often pair it with a specific pastry, suggesting the possibility of bundling these items or offering promotions to enhance sales.
+   - This analysis has provided insights into popular menu combinations and opportunities for optimizing menu offerings and inventory.
+   - For instance, it was discovered that customers who order coffee often pair it with a specific pastry, suggesting the possibility of bundling these items or offering promotions to enhance sales.

 3. AI Recommender System:
    - A dataset containing customer preferences and order history has been utilized to develop an AI-based recommender system for menu items.